-SHAM FIGHT AT PORTSMOUTH. - A splendid brigading of the Portsmouth Garrison troops took place on Thursday on Southsea-common, under the command of Major-General Sir James Scarlett, the lieutenant-governor, supported by a brilliant staff of officers.
-The troops comprised the Royal Horse Artillery, 15th Regiment of the Line, Royal North Lincoln Militia, Royal Lancashire Militia, and Royal Marines-in all about 3000 men.
+SHAM FIGHT AT PORTSMOUTH.-A splendid brigading of the Portsmouth Garrison troops took place on Thursday on Southsea-common, under the command of Major-General Sir James Scarlett, the lieutenant-governor, supported by a brilliant staff of officers.
+The troops comprised the Royal Horse Artillery, 15th Regiment of the Line, Royal North Lincoln Militia, Royal Lancashire Militia, and Royal Marines-in all about 2000 men.
 The Southsea Castle guns were manned, as well as the flank earthwork batteries, and which gave notice of the approach of the supposed enemy which was attempting a landing at Lumps Fort.
 Skirmishers were immediately thrown out from the right and left flanks (the 15th of the Line and the Royal Marines), with their supports, and followed by the main body and reserves.
-Shot and shell practice now commenced from the castle, batteries, and 9-pounder field-pieces, with good effect, at 1000 yards range.
-Still the enemy forced a landing, and the troops retired, covered by skirmishers, and sup-ported by the Horse Artillery.
+Shot and shell practice now commenced from the castle, batteries, and 9-pounder field-pieces, with good effect, at ,1000 yards range.
+Still the enemy forced a landing, and the troops retired, covered by skirmishers, and supported by the Horse Artillery.
 They were at length driven into garrison, when a rapid fire commenced from the redoubts and bastions, which effectually checked the enemy's advance.
-The thousands of well-dressed visitors were highly gratified, and the troops retired to their re-spective quarters without the loss of a man, or an accident of any description.

-where they were received with a salute.
-Admiral Martin and Lord Lovaine landed at the dockyard and went through the storehouses.
+The thousands of well-dressed visitors were highly gratified, and the troops retired to their resnective quarters without the loss of a man, or an accident of any description.
+DEATHS .- Two distinguished naval officers have been removed by death this week, Rear-Admiral Sandom, and Captain John Molesworth.
+THE ADMIRALTY INSPECTION AT DEVONPORT .--- On Tuesday Sir John Pakington and the other commissloners proceeded to Keyham and commenced their inspection.
+They mustered the factory people at one o'clock P.M., giving them the afternoon for a holiday.
+Their lordships made a most minute and particular inspection over all the yard enclosed, as well as the new works, and after their inspection remained at the office in deliberation till after three P.M.
+From thence they ship's company; and then visited the Impregnable, (let us call to mind the circulation of the blood, gas- On Wednesday the Queen was to pay another visit to where they were received with a salute.
+Admiral light, cow-pox, steam-engines, &c.)
+After is has fortu-Martin and Lord Lovaine landed at the dockyard and went through the storehouses.
 They visited the Naval and Military School at five P.M. on Tuesday, and dined with General Eden in the evening.
 Yesterday they visited the Royal William Victualling Yard, Royal Hospital, and Marine Barracks, giving a dinner in the evening at the Royal Hotel, Plymouth.